saxena/saxena.github.io/_posts/2018-04-28-biz-post-2-why.md

 **Keep in mind that:**
-a.
-What's important is that you think about note of this list.
+1. What's important is that you think about note of this list.
-b.
-It's okay to change your mind.
+2. It's okay to change your mind.